SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/extensibility/dependencies.md

   - extensibility
 ---

-Dependencies allow you to make use of third-party or custom code in your data pipelines and jobs.
-Dependencies can be written in Java, Scala, or PySpark, and can be connected to your data pipelines by pointing it to [Maven](https://mvnrepository.com/) or [PyPi](https://pypi.org/) coordinates.
+Dependencies allow you to make use of third-party or custom code in your data Pipelines and jobs.
+Dependencies can be written in Java, Scala, or PySpark, and can be connected to your data Pipelines by pointing it to [Maven](https://mvnrepository.com/) or [PyPi](https://pypi.org/) coordinates.

 ## Storage